Economics: After the 2008 financial crisis

-After the 2008 financial crisis, macroeconomic research has put greater emphasis on understanding and integrating the financial system into models of the general economy and shedding light on the ways in which problems in the financial sector can turn into major macroeconomic recessions.
-In this and other research branches, inspiration from behavioural economics has started playing a more important role in mainstream economic theory.
-Also, heterogeneity among the economic agents, e.g. differences in income, plays an increasing role in recent economic research.
+After the 2008 financial crisis, macroeconomic research has placed greater emphasis on understanding and integrating the financial system into models of the broader economy, and on shedding light on how problems in the financial sector can trigger major macroeconomic recessions.
+In this and other branches of research, inspiration from behavioural economics has begun to play a more important role in mainstream economic theory.
+Also, heterogeneity among the economic agents, e.g., differences in income, plays an increasing role in recent economic research.

 Other schools and approaches

 Other schools or trends of thought referring to a particular style of economics practised at and disseminated from well-defined groups of academicians that have become known worldwide, include the Freiburg School, the School of Lausanne, the Stockholm school and the Chicago school of economics.
 During the 1970s and 1980s mainstream economics was sometimes separated into the Saltwater approach of those universities along the Eastern and Western coasts of the US, and the Freshwater, or Chicago school approach.

 Within macroeconomics there is, in general order of their historical appearance in the literature; classical economics, neoclassical economics, Keynesian economics, the neoclassical synthesis, monetarism, new classical economics, New Keynesian economics and the new neoclassical synthesis.

-Beside the mainstream development of economic thought, various alternative or heterodox economic theories have evolved over time, positioning themselves in contrast to mainstream theory.
+Besides the mainstream development of economic thought, various alternative or heterodox economic theories have evolved, positioning themselves in contrast to mainstream theory.
 These include: